aleshaleksey/fansys23/08-spell-list.md

 |Concentration|local|+3
 |Save|-|

-**Description**: Summons a level I flame sprite to faithfully serve and fight for you.
+**Description**: Summons a [level I flame sprite](monsters-npcs/spirits.md#flame-sprite) to faithfully serve and fight for you.
 The sprite communicates with its summoner and other fire spirits and is intelligent enough to understand gestures of other mortal entities.

 **Special**: You can only have one summon at any one time.

+**Limitation**: If a sprite summoned by this spell does not end its turn in contact with flammable material, then the spell ends and the sprite returns to whence it came.

 **Upcast**: For every MP dice added (12MP dice for global), the sprite gains two levels.